Framework for $\exists \mathbb{R}$-Completeness of Two-Dimensional Packing Problems

+Note that hyperbolae, like all conic sections, can be represented as rational quadratic B\'{e}zier curves~\cite{FANG2002297}, which are extensively used for computer-aided design and manufacturing.
+It would therefore not be uncommon that curved pieces as the ones used here could appear in practical settings.

 The problems with only translations allowed are relevant to some industries; for instance when arranging cutting patterns on a roll of fabric for clothing production, where the orientation of each piece has to follow the orientation of the weaving or a pattern printed on the fabric.
 In other contexts such as leather, glass, or sheet metal cutting, there are usually no such restrictions, so rotations can be used to minimize waste.
-As can be seen from Figure~\ref{fig:DailyLife}, it is relevant to study packing problems where the pieces as well as the containers may be non-convex and have boundaries consisting of many types of curves (not just straight line segments).
+As can be seen from \Cref{fig:DailyLife}, it is relevant to study packing problems where the pieces as well as the containers may be non-convex and have boundaries consisting of many types of curves (not just straight line segments).